iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.50.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ninety8point6.patientapp 1 reviews"/>
 </p>

+> Useless app.
+How can you possible do medical checks by texting?
+The doctor told me to go to a real doctor's office for treatment.
+Waste of my time.<br> :date: __2021-05-19 20:49:27__

+> They always tell me to go see my regular doctor.
+Waste of time.<br> :date: __2021-05-14 02:12:47__

 > No care dr. Didn't want to help just told me to go to urgent care.
 I explained no money for copay and no way to get there and she didn't act interested.
 They say that they are concerned about there patients care.
 You can say that you care but the actions of the physician says different.
 If this is there idea of care they need to rethink what care is and what is acceptable. if they think this is acceptable then I worry about others that use this site.
 No one reached out to me that is not true.<br> :date: __2021-05-12 05:42:34__

 > Absolutely useless, I've had 2 appointments and both times they told me to go to a doctor for just routine illness.
 What is the reason to use this app if they just tell you to go in person everytime?
 The whole point is trying to avoid going in public while ill but apparently they don't understand that.<br> :date: __2021-04-29 16:22:05__